 When it comes to being aware, it is usually friends and family who notice when alcohol is becoming a problem.
 As a loved one, it is their duty to speak to the alcoholic, stating that they have developed an addiction and that they should seek rehabilitation.

 At this point, it is usual for the individual to show signs of denial, lashing out emotionally and placing blame on others but themselves.

 As alcohol has become a daily routine, it can be difficult for them to acknowledge the severity of the issue – that is why promoting awareness is a vital step.

-Eventually, the individual will turn up to sessions, but this is not for themselves.
+Eventually, the individual will turn up to sessions, but this is not for them.
 They may still not agree that they should be rehabilitated and feel forced.

 The second step is recognition.
 By this point, the individual will have recognized the severity of their alcohol problem and feel they need to partake in steps to recovery.

 It is essential to highlight that this does not necessarily mean that they are ready to go to rehab, but simply that they acknowledge they need help.
 As a loved one, it is important to go at their pace as this may only lead to more stress which will not help their addiction.